Developing Student Metacognition

 Can Metacognition Be Taught?

 We all have metacognitive skills, but we tend to rely on others to tell us when we're right or wrong.
 However, we can teach ourselves to improve these skills, and it's something that everyone should strive to do.
-There are many ways to practice metacognition, such as asking yourself why you believe something, or evaluating your own reasoning process.
+There are many ways to practise metacognition, such as asking yourself why you believe something, or evaluating your own reasoning process.

-Another great way to practice metacognititon is to ask yourself questions like "How did I arrive at my conclusion?" or "Is this true?"
+Another great way to practise metacognititon is to ask yourself questions like "How did I arrive at my conclusion?" or "Is this true?"
 These questions require you to step outside of your current thought pattern and look at your conclusions from another perspective.
 Once you've practiced metacognition, you'll notice that you're able to identify flaws in your logic much faster and more accurately.

 What is the Purpose of Metacognition?